mbezdek/confabularium/stories/the-residue.md

 Nine years since I stopped writing my own emails.

 I counted back this morning over coffee.
 Nine years.
 Mira was six.
 Theo was eight.
 I remember the first week — the relief of it, opening my inbox to find everything already handled, and cleanly, more cleanly than I would have managed.
-I thought: *this is what it feels like to have a secretary*.
-I thought: *now I'll have time*.

 I had time.
 I don't know what I did with it.
 I genuinely cannot account for where nine years went.

+Before that: I used to write everything myself.
+Not just emails.
+Reports, long ones, the kind that required you to hold the whole shape of an argument in your head while you built it sentence by sentence.
+I was good at it.
+Or I thought I was.
+The machine is better, objectively, and I agreed to that a long time ago, and I don't know at what point the agreeing became the only thing left.

 ---